0xPolygon/polygon-docs/docs/tools/matic-js/zkevm/initialize.md

-Matic.js library also provides the **ZkEvmClient** to interact with the Polygon zkEVM network.
+!!! important
+    Make sure you have followed the [installation](../installation.md) and [get started](../get-started.md) documentation.

+The `ZkEvmClient` interacts with the POS bridge.

 ```js
 import { ZkEvmClient, use } from "@maticnetwork/maticjs"